CHAPTER - 3

-There is nothing within the body or outside it, that can be easily identified as our Rabb [Consciousness]; yet we are connected to it 24x7.
-Consciousness is the natural tendency to feel, perceive or experience, evolve, adapt, act subjectively.
+There is nothing within the body or outside it, that can be easily identified as our Rabb [Consciousness / fountainhead]; yet we are connected to it 24x7.
+Consciousness is the natural tendency to feel, perceive or experience, evolve, adapt, act subjectively and govern.
 All attributes belong to the knowledgeable Consciousness - No vision can grasp Him, He can grasp all visions, He is Subtle and Well Acquainted.
 Neither drowsiness overtakes Him, nor sleeps.
 He is Self Nourishing and Self Sustaining.
 He is our System of consciousness (Allah), All attributes belong to Him only – He is The Lord, The Master, The Owner, The Guide, The Formless, The Provider, The Guardian, The Protector, The Lawyer, The Source of Peace, The Creator, The Evolver, The Forgiver, The Fashioner, The Subduer, The Bestower, The All Knower, The All Hearer, The Judge, The Just, The Aware, The Appreciative, The Opener, The Most High, The Preserver, The Maintainer, The Expander, The All Embracing, The Powerful, The Reckoner, The Generous, The Watchful, The Responsive, The Wise, The Universal, The Finder, The Restorer, The Alive, The Germinator, The Humiliator, The Abaser, The Constrictor, The Subduer, The Compeller, The Creator of Death, The First and The Last - He is our Mind, our Consciousness, our Rabb; to Whom belongs the 99+ characteristics or attributes; He is our Rabb.

-I also observed in the "Quran" that all the prayers / invocations of the "prophets" are addressed to the Rabb only and not to Allah, because Allah is just an attribute which represents Rabb.
+I also observed in the book Quran that all the prayers / invocations of the "prophets" are addressed to the Rabb only and not to Allah, because Allah is also an attribute which represents Rabb.
 I also realized that from the list of the 99 names of "Allah" the word Rabb is missing.
 Although the “scholars” are of the opinion that it is one of the greatest names, yet ironically we don’t find this important name among the 99 names of Allah.
 I realized that when we pray or supplicate, it is only we, our own self who hears our plea and no one else.
 The self (nafs) is also known as mind.
 One of the meanings of Nafs according to Arabic lexicon is mind.
 Furthermore Allah also uses the word nafs for Himself in the Quran (3:28) (5:115) (20:41).
 Please don’t canonize any word or take it literally as words are just medium to deduce the essence of the message.

 Although, the prayer does make a temporary psychological impact or placebo effect on us, it thus creates a false sense of contentment because words have positive power to heal.
 This feeling of temporary satisfaction develops an attitude of carelessness and hara-kiri.
 This is very dangerous as it encourages a fatalistic and sedentary lifestyle.
 The ignorant people believe that their prayers are working for them.
 Such type of belief breeds irresponsibility and dependency as they totally rely on "God" for their work without realizing that “God” will only help them if they help themselves (13:11) (8:53) by working sincerely on a straight and righteous path.